 I have three kids and, while I really don’t need any other living thing relying on me, I’ve found some tricks which make being a plant mama relatively painless.

 I find it easier to look after a house full of plants rather than the odd one, because it’s virtually impossible to forget about them when they’re peeping back from every corner.
 It’s also helpful to get into a rhythm or routine.
 I water them all every couple of days (more if it’s sunny and they are in direct sunlight) and spritz the leaves or give them a soaking in the shower about once every fewweeks.
 We also have a little dusting wand and dusting off the leaves is one of the girls’ weekly chores.
 It’s all pretty easy really, and is nowhere near as time consuming as you might expect.

-Propagation is so satisfying and my best economical tip.
+Propagation is so satisfying and my best economical tip, because plants are expensive.

 I find that I play favourites with my plants: I love my sweet little Pilea and I get oddly maternal about all of the wee plant babies that spring up from it.
 Propagating them is also my new favourite thing (don’t tell me I don’t know how to have fun) beause it means you can fill your house with plants without spending a ton of money.
 Plant babies also make great (+ economical) gifts!
 Here’s a website which talks you through propagating lots of different houseplants.
 In my very limited expereince, pilea, spider, monstera and mother-in-laws tonue are all easy to do and so may be a good place to start.